daviddao/deep-autonomous-driving-papers/README.md

 > A human driver (reference policy) cannot cover all situations in data.
 This paper introduces imitation learning for AD, where a CNN learns a primary policy and together with the reference policy iterate to generate more data.
 > A safety policy, estimated by an additional FCN, predicts, if it is safe for a NN to drive.

-> Architecture: 6-layer CNN, 2 layer FCN
+> - Architecture: 6-layer CNN, 2 layer FCN
-> Input: 160x72 image (simulated in TORCS), Conv5
+> - Input: 160x72 image (simulated in TORCS), Conv5
-> Output: Steering angle, safe/unsafe
+> - Output: Steering angle, safe/unsafe

 #### Watch This: Scalable Cost-Function Learning for Path Planning in Urban Environments (M Wulfmeier, DZ Wang, I Posner, IROS16 Best Student Paper)

+> Extends Maximum Entropy Inverse RL by using a multi-scale F-CNN architecture trained on 25000 trajectories.
+The trained network is robust towards sensor miscalibration and outperforms hand-designed features

+> - Architecture: 9-layer Fully-CNN with Max Pool and Multi-Scale Architecture
+> - Input: 15m long trajectories on a 2D based 50x50m static map with 0.25m resolution (LIDAR)
+> - Output: Costmap

 ---------------------------------------